 Krokus spawned a few remarkable records in their early days.
-Names like Pay It In Metal, Hardware, Metal Rendez-Vous still resound to this day.
+Names like Pay It In Metal, Hardware (to a lesser extent), Metal Rendez-Vous still resound to this day.
 The latter caused this reviewer to seriously veer towards this band, by the way.
 And it makes sweaty, rocky concerts in “the pit” come back to memory.

 But nothing mentioned before really blew the true Heavy Metal record Headhunter of 1983 out of the water, their 7th studio album.
 Not equaled then, and not ever since.
 And – clearly – the record was a true forerunner to what was to become speed and thrash.
 Metallica was already at it, but this was early stages.